 With more than one million annual race participants and an annual roster of 250-plus events, Spartan Race has rapidly grown from humble beginnings to become the world's largest obstacle course race, endurance, and lifestyle brand.

-“We have large marquee events where we’re putting tens of thousands of people through the doors.
-At the same time, we have events in the backwoods of Texas where we’re putting 7-8,000 people through in a weekend, so there are always challenges,” says Ian Toof, Spartan’s Director of Festival.
+“We have large scale marquee events where we’re putting tens of thousands of people through the doors.
+At the same time, we have events in the backwoods of Texas where we’re putting 7000-8,000 people through in a weekend, so there are always challenges,” says Ian Toof, Spartan’s Director of Festival.

 On top of those massive raw numbers, the logistics of each event rely on an intricate bump-in process – Spartan events typically include barbed-wire crawls, inverted walls and monkey bars among a host of other obstacles.
-Between the intricacy of the Spartan courses and the sheer numbers of competitors, what has been the secret weapon to Spartan’s impressive growth in recent years?
+Between the challenge of the Spartan courses and the sheer numbers of competitors, we wanted to find out what has been the secret weapon to Spartan’s impressive growth in recent years?

 Volunteers underpin rapid growth

-“Our volunteers are pretty much the lifeblood of what we do at Spartan Race,” he says.
+“Our volunteers are pretty much the lifeblood of what we do at Spartan Race,” says Toof.

 While volunteers are so crucial to event operations, Spartan Race’s exponential growth meant that for a long-time staff were playing catch-up, simply not having the time to get their internal systems set up to handle an ever-growing number of volunteers.